 All datasets are reprojected into a common and widely used reference system: the EPSG:4326 (i.e. Latlong, WGS84).
 The same Bash scripts call RESTful Web Services supplied by the Framework Layer to store the datasets into the GeoDB.

 A continuous input data updating is ensured by cron daemon (crontab file) that launches the scripts automatically.

 At this implementation stage, geoprocessing queries do not completely follow OGC WPS specifications, working with REST Web Services instead of SOAP.
 All the services allow the storage of new data while their retrieving and processing are developed locally using REST paradigm, and called through simple HTTP GET and POST operation requests.
-PostgreSQL is used to store input data (rainfall, LST, NDVI, EVI), to perform all geoprocessing procedures (queries, indices elaborations, statistical operations, etc.), and to generate intermediate data (LSTmin, LSTmax, NDVImin, NDVImax, EVImin, EVImax) and output images (SPI, TCI, VCI, E-VCI, VHI, E-VHI) with different formats, i.e. GeoTIFF, PNG, ASCII Grid.
+PostgreSQL Data Cube is used to store input data (rainfall, LST, NDVI, EVI), to perform all geoprocessing procedures (queries, indices elaborations, statistical operations, etc.), and to generate intermediate data (LSTmin, LSTmax, NDVImin, NDVImax, EVImin, EVImax) and output images (SPI, TCI, VCI, E-VCI, VHI, E-VHI) with different formats, i.e. GeoTIFF, PNG, ASCII Grid.

 Though all the indices are calculated inside PostgreSQL, the different complexity of vegetation and rainfall indices computation has forced to use different libraries.
 TCI and VCI, in fact, result from simple arithmetic operations that can be done directly in PL/pgSQL using PostGIS library, successfully taking advantage of its features.